stalomeow/StarRailNPRShader/Documentation~/WorkingWithHSRMaterialViewer.md

 # Working with HSRMaterialViewer

-HSRMaterialViewer can help you view `material.json` files and automatically assign some properties (not all properties) of materials. **Applying Floats and Ints are not well supported by this tool.**
+HSRMaterialViewer helps you to view `material.json` files and automatically assigns some properties (though not all) of materials.

+**Please note that applying Floats and Ints is not well supported by this tool.**

 ![hsr-mat-viewer](../Screenshots~/_hsr_mat_viewer.gif)